-Training was conducted in PyTorch using a binary cross entropy loss.
-We augmented images at each training epoch with jitter/crop, random rotations, Gaussian noise, and Gaussian blur, and thus each sampled version of a given lens will have different realizations of the augmentations.
-We trained using 8 NVIDIA Tesla V100 GPUs for 40 epochs with a batch size of 512 using the SGD optimizer.
+Training was conducted in PyTorch using a binary cross-entropy loss.
+We augmented images at each training epoch with jitter/crop, random rotations, Gaussian noise, and Gaussian blur; thus, each sampled version of a given lens will have different realizations of the augmentations.
+We trained using eight NVIDIA Tesla V100 GPUs for 40 epochs with a batch size of 512 using the SGD optimizer.
 We implemented a learning rate of 0.01 for the classification head and 0.001 for the remaining network parameters as in \citet{Hayat_2021}.
 Training requires approximately 1 hour per epoch.
-Note that this does not take into account the compute time required for self-supervised pre-training, which does not need to be undertaken separately for each supervised hyperparameter setup.
+Note that this does not take into account the compute time required for self-supervised pretraining, which does not need to be undertaken separately for each supervised hyperparameter setup.